skypjack/entt/docs/md/entity.md

 ## Helpers

-The so called _helpers_ are small classes and functions mainly designed to offer built-in support for the most basic functionalities.<br/>
+The so called _helpers_ are small classes and functions mainly designed to offer built-in support for the most basic functionalities.
-The list of helpers will grow longer as time passes and new ideas come out.

 ### Null entity

-In `EnTT`, the `entt::null` variable models the concept of _null entity_.<br/>
+The `entt::null` variable models the concept of _null entity_.<br/>
 The library guarantees that the following expression always returns false:

 ```cpp